The center of Tropical Storm Philippe is

 A low-latitude tropical wave is expected to move off the west coast

-system is possible as it moves westward to west-northwestward across
+part of next week while it moves westward to west-northwestward

 across the eastern tropical Atlantic.